 Peer Review Committee

-Peer review is a weekly committee meeting that is intended to provide clinical consultation and a collaborative treatment team approach to clients identified as high risk.
+Peer review is a weekly committee meeting that is intended to provide clinical consultation and a collaborative treatment team approach to managing clients identified as high risk.
 The goals of the peer review process are to provide optimal clinical care to clients, while at the same time providing consultation and support to UCS counselors and interns working with high risk clients.
 UCS counselors and interns are required to seek consultation at the peer review committee for any clinical cases involving high risk (e.g., client danger to self or others, psychosis, severe eating disorder or alcohol/substance concerns, etc.); clinical cases involving psychiatric hospitalization; and counselors or interns (beyond their two long-term cases) requesting session limit extensions beyond the annual 8-session limit.

 Psychiatric Mental Health Consultation